Syed Naseer Hussain: In Indian Politics

 In 2014, he became a National Media Panelist of the AICC and appeared on major television channels in four languages.
 Later on he was promoted as a National Spokesperson of the AICC on December 21, 2018.

 In October 2022, he was appointed the campaign manager of AICC Presidential candidate, Shri.
 Mallikarjun Kharge.
 Subsequently, after the victory of Shri.
-Kharge, Hussain and three others were appointed as the coordinators of the office of the Congress President on November 11, 2022.
+Kharge, Dr. Hussain and three others were appointed as the coordinators of the office of the Congress President on November 11, 2022.

 On August 20, 2023, he was appointed as a Member of the Congress Working Committee (CWC) and, thereafter on December 23, 2023, he was made in-charge of the Office of the President of Indian National Congress (INC).

 On February 14, 2025, he was appointed as General Secretary, AICC, In-Charge of Jammu & Kashmir, and Ladakh.